 When you let heart rate drift up in order to maintain your power or

 /pace, this entails significantly more fast-twitch fiber recruitment later in the ride, forcing aerobic adaptation in those fibers.
-This is important because the research is showing that the biggest change we see when peaking for an event is our IIb fibers increase their ability to work aerobically.
+This is important because the research is showing that the biggest short term adaptation we see when peaking for an event is our IIb fibers increase their ability to work aerobically.
 So, there is a solid argument to be made for forcing fast-twitch fibers to work aerobically as you prepare for a peak event despite the autonomic stress it generates.

 With stronger, more experienced athletes, I push this cheat a little further by adding efforts to the end of a steady Zone 1 workout (on a three-